China to approve only a few new reactors by 2015

 The approval of new nuclear safety and development plans comes after a near 20-month ban by Beijing on approvals of new plants following the Fukushima disaster in Japan.

-The latest plan could pave the way for Beijing to resume approvals, which would be a boon to Chinese nuclear power equipment makers including Shanghai Electric Group Co.
-(601727.SS) and Dongfang Electric Corp.
-(600875.SS), whose long-term contracts have been frozen during the ban.
+The latest plan could pave the way for Beijing to resume approvals, which would be a boon to Chinese nuclear power equipment makers including Shanghai Electric Group Co. and Dongfang Electric Corp., whose long-term contracts have been frozen during the ban.

-In a decision that could be good news for foreign reactor builders including France's Areva (AREVA.PA) and U.S.-based Westinghouse, which is owned by Japan's Toshiba (6502.T), China stipulated that new reactors would need to adhere to "third-generation" technology that meets the highest international safety standards.
+In a decision that could be good news for foreign reactor builders including France's Areva and U.S.-based Westinghouse, which is owned by Japan's Toshiba, China stipulated that new reactors would need to adhere to "third-generation" technology that meets the highest international safety standards.

 China's current fleet of nuclear reactors is mostly second-generation and is based on a variety of designs from Canada, France and Russia.